bmeng/c9tests/README.md

 * __toomany.sh__

   Not normally used in testing.
-Remove extraneous gears.
+Remove extraneous gears (UID > 16000)

 * __startall.sh__

   Not normally used in testing.
 Start all gears.
 Its a complete stunt, and a bad idea.
-Really, don't do this.
+Do this on an m4.4xlarge.
+Don't do this on an instance type any smaller.